ArthurPicouleau/IoT_Project/README.md

 Create a new folder within the riot folder.
 Then copy the main.c file, the Makefile and the .ipynb file into your .

-Open two terminals and go to the folder containing the main.c file.
+Open two terminals in Jupyter and go to the folder containing the main.c file.
 In one of the terminals type the following 4 commands:

 ```